evantzhao/runaway/README.md

 Hosted at wzwright.com/runaway

+It can take around 10 seconds to load, be patient

-This uses static data because a functioning API was unavailable, so all of the travel packages are now out of date.
+Uses static data because a functioning API was unavailable, so all of the travel packages are now out of date.